 The Real Costs of Owning a Hybrid

-Do Savings Offset the Higher Price?
+Do Fuel Savings Offset a Higher Price?

 Does the improved fuel economy offset the extra cost?
 What happens if the hybrid drivetrain breaks, or the battery wears out?

 Price Premium vs. Incentives

 Hybrid cars, SUVs and trucks, including the plug-in hybrids that began appearing in the market in 2012, often can cost from several thousand dollars less to $13,000 more than gasoline-only versions of the same vehicles.

 There are exceptions to the rule.
 At the low end of the premium scale, the 2013 Mercedes-Benz S400 Hybrid sedan comes in at $2,650 less than the S550 sedan.
 And both the 2013 Lincoln MKZ hybrid and the 2013 Buick Regal Hybrid are priced the same as their gasoline counterparts.